The Whole Nine Yards Meaning

 Today, this expression is used to say that something has been done to the greatest extent possible.

-If you are going to an auto detailer to get your car cleaned up, the salesman might tell you that his shop will give you the whole nine yards, indicating that they will go over every nook and cranny of your car until it is completely clean and detailed.
+If you are going to an auto-body shop to get your car detailed, the salesman might tell you that his shop will give your car the whole nine yards, indicating that they will go over every nook and cranny of your car until it is completely clean and detailed.